Basic Types

 slice of bytes from a string to create a new string.
 Note that some

-emoji-symbols like ☯️ consist of several codepoints (U+262F U+FE0F
+emoji-symbols like ☯️ consist of several codepoints (U+262F U+FE0F,

-meaning yin-yang symbol U+262F
+meaning yin-yang symbol U+262F in its graphical form

-), i.e., these might get modified when single codepoints are
+U+FE0F), i.e., these might get modified when single codepoints are

 copied.
 Even worse, when single utf8-bytes are copied, non 7-bit ASCII